effektif/user-docs/docs/action-types/google.rst

 Google Drive Upload file
 ------------------------

-The Google Drive `Upload file` task sends one or more files to an account of your choice.
+The Google Drive `Upload file` action sends one or more files to an account of your choice.

 Configuration
 `````````````

-After creating a Google Drive `Upload file` task, the configuration panel shows a button to start configuring the account.
+After creating a Google Drive `Upload file` action,
+the configuration panel shows a button to start configuring the account.

 When you click on the button `Configure a Google Drive account`, a popup window will appear that helps you integrate Effektif with your Google Drive account.